 John A. Kirk

-· Arsnick: The Student Nonviolent Coordinating Committee in Arkansas, 1962-1967.
-Co-editor with Jennifer Jensen Wallach.
-Forthcoming 2011.
+· Arsnick: The Student Nonviolent Coordinating Committee in Arkansas.
+Fayetteville: University of Arkansas Press, 2011.
+Co-editor with Jennifer Jensen Wallach (University of North Texas).

 · An Epitaph for Little Rock: A Fiftieth Anniversary Retrospective on the Central High Crisis.
-Editor.
+Fayetteville: University of Arkansas Press, 2008.
 Foreword by Juan Williams.
-2008.

 · Martin Luther King, Jr. and the Civil Rights Movement: Controversies and Debates.
+London: Palgrave Macmillan, 2007.
 Editor.
-2007.